 How do you make champorado?

 Luckily, champorado is so easy to make.
 It doesn’t take much time at all in the morning.
+(For the detailed recipe, please scroll to the bottom where you will find a printer-friendly recipe card.)

 How to cook champorado using tablea